zopyx/zopyx.plone.persistentlogger/docs/source/README.rst

 zopyx.plone.persistentlogger
 ============================

-``zopyx.plone.persistentlogger`` supports persistent logging where the log data is stored on an arbitrary persistent Plone object.
+``zopyx.plone.persistentlogger`` supports persistent logging where the log data is stored on an arbitrary persistent Plone object (as annotation).
 Typical usecases are application specific logging e.g. for logging a history per content object directly in Plone rather then having a huge common log on the filesystem.
 The log entries are stored using object annotations.

 Usage::